An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Meredith Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MDP stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Publishing: Books/Magazines industry.
+We show how MDP stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Newspaper Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Meredith Corporation, a leading media company for nearly 120 years, produces service journalism that engages audiences with essential, inspiring, and trusted content.
 Meredith reaches more than 190 million unduplicated American consumers every month, including nearly 95 percent of all U.S. women, across media platforms including digital, video, print, and broadcast television.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)